 GHB addiction is actually more common than people may think, even though it is not as well-known as cocaine or heroin.
-Gamma-Hydroxybutyrate (GHB) is a depressant used for the central nervous system, and is most commonly known as a club drug.
+Gamma-Hydroxybutyrate (GHB) is a depressant used for the central nervous system and is most commonly known as a club drug.
 It usually comes in a form of a white powder, much like table salt, or a colourless, odourless liquid that is either taken on its own or mixed with alcohol.
-It has a very mild taste, which also makes it a popular ‘date rape’ drug choice, since it can be added to someone’s drink without them knowing.
-Read on to find out why GHB addiction treatment should be a priority before the drug ruins a person’s life.
+It has a very mild taste, which also makes it a popular date rape drug choice since it can be added to someone’s drink without them knowing.
+Read on to find out how GHB rehab in Thailand at The Dawn can help save you or your loved one’s life.

-GHB is an addictive drug that causes severe and extended withdrawals.
-There is not much information regarding GHB addiction since it is usually discussed as a date rape drug, instead of an addictive substance.
-An addiction to GHB occurs when a person has regular doses every 1-3 hours throughout the day, and increases their dosing in the evening.
+GHB is prominently discussed as a date rape drug, instead of an addictive substance.
+However, its addictive properties can cause severe and extended withdrawals.
+An addiction to GHB occurs when a person has regular doses every 1-3 hours throughout the day and increases their dosing in the evening.
 This drug can turn a user into an addict in a short duration of only a few weeks.

 People who are at risk of turning into GHB addicts usually abuse the drug in the form of a workout aid, a sleep aid, a weight loss product, an anti-aging substance or an antidepressant.
 The consistent pattern of taking GHB is what eventually turns it into an addiction.
 It is common for people to come across advertisements on the internet that encourage the use of GHB for numerous purposes, accompanied by claims that the drug is non-addictive and safe to consume.
 GHB users often believe that they have found a great supplement and frequently boast about the benefits that they experience.

 GHB stays in the body for about 90 minutes to 3 hours, though this depends on the frequency of use and quantity.
 GHB consumption causes a reduced heart rate and slowed breathing.
-Short term effects of GHB addiction include anxiety, euphoria, insomnia, sweating, vomiting, weight loss, mood swings, drowsiness, agitation and loss of muscle control, while long term effects include hallucinations, headaches, amnesia, difficulty thinking and headaches.
+Short-term effects of GHB addiction include anxiety, euphoria, insomnia, sweating, vomiting, weight loss, mood swings, drowsiness, agitation and loss of muscle control, while long-term effects include hallucinations, amnesia, difficulty thinking and headaches.
 Over time GHB addiction can cause serious, if not fatal, health issues such as liver failure, seizures, tremor, respiratory problems and comas.

-In the long term, GHB addiction may cause permanent damages to the quality of one’s life.
-A person’s life is at risk every time they touch the drug.
+In the long term, GHB addiction may cause permanent damage to the quality of one’s life.
+A persons life is at risk every time they touch the drug.
 The results of GHB dosages are very unpredictable, even if they appear to be calculated.
-Additionally, the risks of using GHB are intensified by the use of alcohol or drugs that affect the central nervous system, and can cause side effects ranging from fatigue to death.
+Additionally, the risks of using GHB are intensified by the use of alcohol or drugs that affect the central nervous system and can cause side effects ranging from fatigue to death.